zoeingwingkei/frame/README.md

 ### Header

-The header is simply consist of a site brand name and a navigation menu, you can change those content at the `config.yml` file under the theme folder.
+The header is simply consist of a site logo and a navigation menu, you can change those content at the `config.yml` file under the theme folder.
+You can upload an image as the site logo, otherwise it would be your site name.

 ```
 # header
-site_brand_name: Your site name
+site_brand_name: Frame.

+logo_image:
+  enable: true
+  image_path: /logo.png # path to your logo image

 menu:
   Home: /